 - Choose a 25-mile radius and build your circle

-- Choose the dataset you’d like to search (MBO searches one dataset at a time)
+- Choose the dataset you’d like to search (Map Business Online searches one dataset at a time)

 - In the Upper Left corner of the Data Window check on the Filter Data on the Map function